Bonus Material: Free Content Optimization Checklist

-In today’s post, I'm going to show you how to use new content optimization strategies proven to work in 2019.
+In today’s post, I'm going to show you how to use new content optimization strategies proven to work now.

 In fact, these are the exact same strategies I used to get: